helpmypoorsoul/landscape_generator/README.md

 #### Landscape Rules
 Additionally, I added buttons for each landscape rule, so you could see their individual effect properly.

-Landscape Evolution
+#### Landscape Evolution
 Once I realised one could have a slider in a Qt GUI, I knew that having one connected to the iterations being drawn would be the most engaging way of seeing how through simple rules a landscape can develop.
-I made one from 0-100 and had its value be scaled and then passed along so the corresponding iteration can be build by the buildLand method.
+I made one from 0-100 and had its value be scaled and then passed along so the corresponding iteration can be built by the buildLand method.

 ![sliders](images/sliders.jpg)
 _Image: examples of slider being used_

 Furthermore, I made a button to input the maximum iteration of landscape and linked it to the slider function, so you only draw the iterations till you reach the Maximum Iteration Value.
 For optimisation purposes, I made this maximum value also be the value my program internally calculates the iterations for.
 Previously, I was calculating the rules for a large (and hard-coded) number of landscapes at all times but only displaying a small portion of them.
-This was incredibly suboptimal and by changing it, I ensure the program only calculates the necessary iterations.
+This was incredibly sub-optimal and by changing it, I ensure the program only calculates the necessary iterations.

 ```
 void NGLScene::setIterationSlider(int _newSliderValue)